PavanKumar0003/Blinking-of-LED/README.md

 Task: Blinking of LED using GPIO-A registers and RCC registers.
 The D2 onboard LED is connected to GPIO-A, Pin-6.
 RCC provied clock source to all the peripherals in the chip.

 Step-1: define all the register OFFSET and BASE addresses of RCC and GPIO-A <br>
-Step-2: define GPIO-A pin 6 address
+Step-2: define GPIO-A pin 6 address <br>
-Step-3: In main function, enable the clock source to GPIO-A and Provied the Pin number to Mode-R register of GPIO-A
+Step-3: In main function, enable the clock source to GPIO-A and Provied the Pin number to Mode-R register of GPIO-A <br>
-Step-4: In while loop, Turn-ON The LED and Turn-OFF the LED.
+Step-4: In while loop, Turn-ON The LED and Turn-OFF the LED. <br>
 Step-5: Creat a for loop insted of using Delay function.
-This for loop acts as Delay because of the number of loop iterations.
+This for loop acts as Delay because of the number of loop iterations. <br>
-Step-6: Build the Project.
+Step-6: Build the Project. <br>
-Step-7: Run the Project.
+Step-7: Run the Project. <br>

 # More Details about the Board